-"Interest Rate Mode" means the period in which the 2015 Variable Rate Parity Bonds of a Series bear interest the Index Floating Rates, the Daily Rates, the Weekly Rates, the Long-Term Rates, the Short-Term Rates or the Fixed Rates.
+"Interest Rate Mode" means the period in which the 2015 Variable Rate Parity Bonds of a Series bear interest the Index Floating Rates, the Daily Rates, the Weekly Rates, the Long-Term Rates or the Fixed Rates.

 "Letter of Representations" means the Blanket Issuer Letter of Representations with DTC dated December 9, 1998, setting forth certain understandings of the Authority with respect to DTC's services, as it may be amended from time to time.